Cape Coast Castle: Building history

 The Danes had in the meantime established another fort, Fort Frederiksborg (1661), just a few hundred meters east from Carolusborg.
 Although situated perfectly to launch an attack on Carolusborg, the English capture of Carolusborg (1664) during the prelude to the Second Anglo-Dutch War, prevented the Danes from challenging them; the English had reinforced the fort, which they named Cape Coast Castle, to such an extent that even Dutch Admiral Michiel de Ruyter deemed it impossible to conquer.
+The castle was described as "a strong regular [f]fortification," with "four bulwarks, seventy guns, and two hundred and fifty men."

+In 1664, Sir Robert Holms captured Cape Coast Castle along with the "[F]orts of Tekorari ..., Aaia, and Anemabo," on behalf of the Royal African Company.
+In 1665, Admiral Ruyter recaptured Fort Cormann/ Fort Amsterdam.
+He had intended on recapturing Cape Coast Castle, but the English "possessed themselves of a place where a hundred men might beat off a thousand," an indication that the English fortifications at Cape Coast Castle were stronger than the Dutch forces, and Ruyter's design "was laid aside."

 As the Dutch had captured the former English headquarters at Kormantsin and had rebuilt it as Fort Amsterdam, Cape Coast became the new capital of the English possessions on the Gold Coast.

 In 1689, the pirate Duncan Mackintosh was hanged at the Castle with a few of his crew, though he would not be the last pirate hanged at the fort.
 In 1722, the fort was the site where 54 men of the crew of the pirate Bartholomew Roberts were condemned to death, of whom 52 were hanged and two reprieved.